krystianbajno/articles/0x04 Lateral Movement/README.md

 ```

 ![](http://news.baycode.eu/wp-content/uploads/2023/11/16.png)

-## We have obtained the service account hash.
+## We have obtained the service account hash

 We can crack the obtained hash offline using a tool like **hashcat**.
 To do this, we will save the hash to a file on our host machine and crack it on our host to ensure we use a machine with GPU for faster processing.